micheleberardi/regex_msisdn.py/README.md

-# HOW USE THE COMMAND
+# HOW TO USE THE COMMAND

 ```
 michelone$ python regex_msisnd.py --help